SergeMerzliakov/javafx-app-1/README.md

 ---
 ### Build The Applications

-Build the application with gradle:
+Build the applications with gradle:

     gradlew clean build

+Run all the unit and integration tests

+    gradlew test

 ---
 #### Application 1 - Basic JavaFx + Kotlin Application